Cosmology without Einstein's assumption that inertial mass produces gravity: Issues and Observations

-A defect of the Einstein vacuum field equations, generally unrecognized as such, is that they produce as their basic model for a gravitating particle, namely, the Schwarzschild solution, a manifold that exhibits no {\it spatial} curvature when viewed from the perspective of a free-falling observer.
-(This is seen in Eq.~(\ref{eqn61}), in which $t$ is the proper time of free-falling observers and on $t = {\rm constant}$ cross sections, because $r(\rho) = \rho$, the metric is that of (flat) euclidean 3-space.)
+A defect of the Einstein vacuum field equations, generally unrecognized as such, is that they produce as their basic model for a gravitating particle a manifold that exhibits no {\it spatial} curvature when viewed from the perspective of observers free-falling from rest at infinity.
+(This is seen in Eq.~(\ref{eqn59}), in which $t$ coincides with the proper time of such observers and on $t = {\rm constant}$ cross sections of the Schwarzschild manifold the metric is that of (flat) euclidean 3-space, viz., $d\rho^2 + \rho^2 d\Omega^2$.)
 Inclusion of the scalar field $\phi$ in the action integral of Eq.~(\ref{eqn6}) corrects this defect, as it allows the constant-$t$ cross sections of the drainhole model to have the negative spatial curvatures characteristic of the drainhole, and therefore admits the possibility that the space we reside in is something other than euclidean 3-space.